Coach Dennis McDonald at the old North Thurston High School track sometime around 1974

 I don’t think many people know that former North Thurston High School Track Coach Dennis McDonald of Lacey, Washington created a first in track and field in the United States.

-The Washington State groundbreaking decathlon and pentathlon championships inspired other states to hold state championships in these events as well.
-Arizona, Maryland, Delaware, and Pennsylvania were the next states to follow McDonalds lead.
+The Washington State groundbreaking decathlon and pentathlon championships inspired other states to hold state championships in these events.
+Arizona, Maryland, Delaware, and Pennsylvania were the next states to follow McDonald's lead.

-The state decathlon and pentathlon championships were held in Lacey, Washington at North Thurston High School for many years.
+For many years, the state decathlon and pentathlon championships were held in Lacey, Washington at North Thurston High School.

 Partially due to McDonald’s efforts, the first four national high school decathlon champions hailed from Washington State.

 National collegiate Heptathlon champion, Olympic alternate, and world championship participant Patsy Walker from Yelm High School got her start in the state pentathlon championships in Lacey.

 Patsy went on to win the state track and field championships all by herself while attending Yelm High School.
 Patsy won four individual events at the state meet and is one of the few people in U.S. history to win a state team Track and Field championship solo.

 The early state decathlon record-holders by class were Mike Radford (Senior) of Seattle, Dennis Dudley (Junior) of Richland, and Larry Weber (sophomore) of Lacey.